-In our study, we found a prevalence of chronic opioid use in 4.8 % of patients referred for esophageal motility testing, and a prevalence of OIED of 32.0 % in CAOU patients.
-Clinically, the indications for chronic opioid treatment were mostly non-cancer-related; patients on CAOU with OIED complained mostly of non-obstructive dysphagia and, in our study, there was an association of male sex and higher dose of opioids with the presence of OIED.
+In our study, we found a prevalence of chronic opioid use of 4.8 % of patients referred for esophageal motility testing, and a prevalence of OIED of 32.0 % in CAOU patients.
+Clinically, the indications for chronic opioid treatment were mostly non-cancer related, patients on CAOU with OIED complained mostly of non-obstructive dysphagia and, in our study, we found an association of male sex and a higher dose of opioids with the presence of OIED.

 Opioids are widely indicated for pain management, anesthesia, and cough treatment.
 Prescription opioid use has become a global epidemic with substantial increases in opioid prescriptions occurring in Western countries (8).
 Although the use of opioids in Europe may not be perceived as an "epidemic" like it is in North America, the trends show consistent increases across Western European countries (9).
 Particularly in Spain, this increase in opioid consumption is mostly due to fentanyl and tramadol (10).
-In our series, tramadol was the most frequently prescribed opioid, followed by fentanyl, which is in accordance with national trends in Spain.
+In our series, tramadol was the most frequently prescribed opioid, followed by fentanyl, which is in accordance to national trends in Spain.

 The prevalence of opioid prescription in patients referred for HRM testing was 10.1 % and almost half of these patients (4.8 %) were CAOU.
 As expected, the prevalence of opioid use in our study was lower compared to the prevalence in studies performed in North America.
-In the study by Ratuapli et al. (5), the authors report that up to 19 % of patients referred for HRM testing in their unit were on opioid medication.
-In our study we found a lower prevalence of opioid prescription.
-The study by Babaei et al. (11) reported a 10 % prevalence of CAOU patients referred for esophageal motility testing, which is double the prevalence of CAOU patients we found in our study.
-Nonetheless, opioid prescription is on the rise in Europe and therefore we can expect an increasing incidence of OIED.
-Saez-Gonzalez et al. (12) performed a prospective study of patients on chronic opioids complaining of dysphagia in a 15-month period in Spain.
-They reported 5 patients with OIED (3 with EGJOO and 2 with type-III achalasia) in their study.
-Interestingly, in their study opioid medication could not be withdrawn in any of the patients.
-We found 3 times more cases of OIED in a similar period compared to their study, although we evaluated patients retrospectively.
+In the study by Ratuapli et al (5), they report that up to 19 % of patients referred for HRM testing in their unit were on opioid medication, in our study we found a lower prevalence of opioid prescription.
+In the study by Babaei et al (11), they reported a 10 % prevalence of CAOU patients referred to esophageal motility testing, which is double of the prevalence of CAOU patients we found in our study.
+Nonetheless, opioid prescription is on the rise in Europe, and therefore we can expect an increasing incidence of OIED.
+Saez-Gonzalez et al (12) performed a prospective study of patients on chronic opioids complaining of dysphagia in a 15 months period in Spain.
+They reported 5 patients with OIED (3 EGJOO and 2 Type III Achalasia) in their study.
+Interestingly, in their study, opioid medication was not able to be withdrawn in any of the patients.
+Compared to their study, we found 3 times more cases of OIED in a similar study period, although we evaluated patients retrospectively.
 We can assume that OIED will become more common in the near future.

-The effect of opioids on esophageal motility consists mainly of LES alterations.
-In healthy volunteers, acute opioid administration results in increased LES basal pressure and incomplete LES relaxation (13,14).
-Saez-Gonzalez also described a clinical case with OIED associated to EGJOO, and the resolution of the esophageal motility disorder after suspending the treatment with opioids (15).
-Interestingly, the administration of opioid-antagonist naloxone and methylnaltrexone did not significantly alter esophageal contractile response to deglutition or distention (16), and thus the mechanism responsible for these effects is still not fully understood.
-When analyzing HRM metrics of CAOU patients with OIED, we found a significantly higher mean LES resting pressure value as compared to patients without OIED, and this finding is consistent with those reported by American studies (5,12).
-Of note, CAOU patients with OIED had a significantly higher prevalence of hypertensive LES.
+The effect of opioids in esophageal motility consists mainly in LES alterations, in healthy volunteers, acute opioids administration results in an increased LES basal pressure and incomplete LES relaxation (13, 14).
+Saez-Gonzalez also describe a clinical case with OIED associated to EGJOO and the resolution of the oesophageal motility disorder after suspending the treatment with opioids (15).
+Interestingly, the administration of opioid-antagonist naloxone and methylnaltrexone did not significantly alter esophageal contractile response to deglutition or distention (16) and thus, the mechanism responsible for these effects is still not fully understood.
+When analyzing HRM metrics of CAOU patients with OIED, we found a significantly higher mean LES resting pressure value compared to patients without OIED, and this finding is in accordance to those reported by American studies (5, 12).
+Noteworthy, CAOU patients with OIED had a significantly higher prevalence of a hypertensive LES.
 Even though this finding has been described in previous studies, we found an association with hypertensive LES and non-obstructive dysphagia as the indication to perform the HRM study.